AMReX-Astro/Castro/sphinx_docs/source/CastroUserGuide.rst

 There are several ways to incorporate the effect of the rotation forcing on the hydrodynamical evolution.
-We control this through the use of the runtime parameter .
+We control this through the use of the runtime parameter castro.rot_source_type.
 This is an integer with values currently ranging from 1 through 4, and these values are all analogous to the way that gravity is used to update the momentum and energy.
 For the most part, the differences are